awsdocs/aws-batch-user-guide/doc_source/batch-cwe-target.md

    }
    ```
 **Note**
 The names of the members of the [ContainerOverrides](https://docs.aws.amazon.com/batch/latest/APIReference/API_ContainerOverrides.html) structure must be capitalized\.
-For example, `Command` and `ResourceRequirements` instead of `command` and `resourceRequirements`\.
+For example, use `Command` and `ResourceRequirements`, not `command` or `resourceRequirements`\.

 1. Choose an existing EventBridge IAM role to use for your job, or **Create a new role for this specific resource** to create a new one\.
 For more information, see [EventBridge IAM role](CWE_IAM_role.md)\.